premkjain/Optical-Character-Recognition/README.md

 Execute the `main.ipynb` notebook to walk through the OCR process.
 This notebook guides you through exploratory data analysis, model training, evaluation, and making predictions.
 It serves as the entry point for understanding and interacting with the OCR system.

 ## Models
-Within the `Models` directory, you will find notebooks detailing the implementation and usage of specific OCR models, including Random Forest, KNN, and SVM.
+Within the `Models` directory, you will find notebooks detailing the implementation and usage of specific OCR models, including Random Forest, KNN, SVM and GMM.
 These documents offer insights into model selection, training, and performance evaluation.

 ## Basic EDA
 The `Basic_EDA.ipynb` notebook performs an exploratory analysis of the OCR dataset.
 It illustrates the dataset's structure, visualizes sample images, and outlines initial preprocessing steps, providing a foundational understanding of the data handling process.